hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 > ![](img/i_have_a_promo_code.png)

-To get the actual promo code:
+To get the promo code:

-- Ask your club leader for the Twilio promo code
+  - Club members: Ask your club leader for the Twilio promo code.

-- If you are the club leader, send an email to the email address `jonathanleung1337@gmail.com` with your full name and school and ask for the Twilio promo code.
+  - Club leaders: send an email to the email address `jonathan@hackclub.io` with your full name and school and ask for the Twilio promo code.
 They will respond to you quickly.

 After obtaining the promo code: